 Executive Director/ Lead Trainer

 After his 4 year enlistment in the US Navy, Bill was discharged as an E-5 and went on to earn a BSME degree on the GI Bill.
 He then spent 27 years with a Fortune 500 company as a licensed Professional Engineer.

 Bill began rehabilitating dogs in Pennsylvania in 2005 with the PA Humane League.
 After moving to Greenville, SC in 2013 he founded Service Dogs for Veterans in 2014 with training partner Connie Cleveland, owner of Dog Trainer's Workshop.
 This made it possible for Upstate & western NC Veterans to obtain a service dog locally.

 In addition to being Executive Director, Bill teaches Advanced Obedience, Task, and Public Access classes.

-Bill has earned the Certified Professional Dog Trainer - Knowledge Assessed (CPDT-KA) credential and is a member of the International Association of Canine Professionals, the Association of Professional Dog Trainers, and an approved AKC Canine Good Citizen Evaluator.
+Bill has earned the Certified Professional Dog Trainer - Knowledge Assessed (CPDT-KA) credential, is a Professional Level member of the International Association of Canine Professionals and the Association of Professional Dog Trainers, and is an approved AKC Canine Good Citizen Evaluator.

 Connie Cleveland is an internationally recognized dog trainer who offers specialized training seminars to competitive dog trainers around the world.
 Her own experience includes 18 Championships, including a few first-time multi-event champions!